BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/BG3-Mod-Types-and-how-to-install-them.md

 1. Install the mod manager of your choice.
 We recommend Laughing Leader's Baldur's Gate 3 Mod Manager.
 [Follow this guide on how to install and set up BG3MM.](https://wiki.bg3.community/en/Tutorials/Mod-Use/Installation-Of-BG3MM)
 2. Go to the mod page, read it, and download the desired version of the mod you want.
 Use **Manual download** and save the archive to a location outside of program or game files.
-3. Open the archive and drag or copy the .pak into your Mods Folder.
+3. Open the archive and drag or copy the .pak into your Mods Folder*.
 Make sure that there aren't any subfolders or files other than .pak in the mod folder.
 Default Mod folder path:
 ```C:\Users\USERNAME\AppData\Local\Larian Studios\Baldur's Gate 3\Mods```
 4. Start BG3MM or if it is already running, click refresh to see the new mod.
 It most likely will appear in Inactive Mods to the right.